the hotel from ‘the shining’ is hosting a horror movie film festival

 Halloween might be over, but Oregon’s Timberline Lodge will keep the screams rolling when it launches the four-day Overlook Film Festival this April.

-It's rare that a theatre is scarier than the movies it shows but hardcore horror film fans can get more than their money's worth come April 2017, when the Timberline Lodge — the Oregon hotel which provided the iconic exterior shots of Stanley Kubrick's The Shining — hosts the first iteration of the Overlook Film Festival.
+It's rare that a theater is scarier than the movies it shows (although if you ask us, $16 tickets and $10 sodas are pretty frightening).
+But hardcore horror film fans can get more than their money's worth come April 2017, when the Timberline Lodge — the Oregon hotel which provided the iconic exterior shots of Stanley Kubrick's The Shining — hosts the first iteration of the Overlook Film Festival.

 Overlook hasn't released its first film slate, so we're not yet sure what will screen (though we have a pretty good idea of one Jack Nicholson film that might make opening night).
 But the festival's advisory board does feature a couple of horror film vets: Elijah Wood (who starred in 2012's Maniac, a remake of the 1980 psychological slasher) and Joe Dante, whose horror films often blend elements of comedy and satire, but who has also made some genuinely scary flicks, like 1981's The Howling.